-The design and layout should provide for a range of house types in accor- Policy LPC01 and LPC02. dance with •
+The design and layout should provide for a range of house types in accordance with

+Policy LPC01 and LPC02.

+·

-LPSD 3HA - Form 3HA - Former Penlake Industrial Estate, Bold Ref: Reginald Road, Bold Notional Capacity: 337 units Designation: Allocate
+LPSD Ref: 3HA - Former Penlake Industrial Estate, Reginald Road, Bold Ward: Bold Notional Capacity: 337 units Designation: Allocate

-Key site requirements are addressed in the approved plans and conditions attached to planning permission reference P/2015/0130, granted on 11 December 2015.
+• Key site requirements are addressed in the approved plans and conditions attached to planning permission reference P/2015/0130, granted on 11 December 2015.